 flew an independent course up the jungle-obscured trail and managed

 to flame five trucks.
 At about 1300, just before the pair reached

 Kahili, Hogan idly cut to starboard to pass around 400 foot Kangu

 Hill.
 He saw Chuck swing left around the same prominence.
 Though

 Bob neither encountered nor saw any signs of anti-aircraft fire, that

 was the last he saw of Chuck.
 Bob circled offshore and called Chuck on his radio, but there was no response.
 Bob was by then running low on fuel, so he called the next CAP flight leader, who sent a division up to look for Chuck.
 No joy.
 Fully a quarter century later, Chuck Pillsbury's virtually intact Corsair was located, purely by chance, in the dense jungle near Kangu Hill.
 Our comrade's remains were still strapped into the cockpit.
 One .25 caliber rifle bullet had gone through him from below and lodged in his skull.
 No doubt, Chuck died instantly before the crash."
-[Note, this reference to .25 caliber rifle bullet or his skill and remains still strapped into the cockpit are not supported by the wreckage or reports of visitors.]
+[Note: this reference to .25 caliber rifle bullet or his skull and remains still strapped into the cockpit are not supported by the wreckage or reports of visitors.]

 Are you a relative or associated with any person mentioned?